johnreybacal/the-20-games-challenge/01/flappy_bird/README.md

  - Added HUD for start, game over, and score
  - Added `Counter` for score (will be reused for highscore)
    - Setup list of `CompressedTexture2D`
    - Spawn `Sprite2D` and set proper texture for each number
+ - Updated SFX to play `die_sfx` on death and play `hit_sfx` when hitting floor
+ - Added forward force and little rotation on death to make simulate stopped forward movement
+   - and to ensure falling on floor (for drama)
+ - Disable score areas on death to avoid extra points

 ## Credits